fspamo/libft/README.md

 ## Resources

-**AI** is used to understand C programming concepts, main functions that require in-depth testing.
+**AI** is used to visualize memory and to understand C programming concepts, main functions that require in-depth testing.